evercoinx/meme-tools/README.md

     yarn grind-keypairs
     ```

-7. Run this command to estimate funds to transfer to the _main_ wallets:
+7. Run these commands to list the _main_ wallets and import their secret keys into _my SVM_ wallet:

     ```bash
+    yarn get-accounts:main
+    ```

+8. Run this command to estimate USD funds to transfer to the _main SVM_ wallets:

+    ```bash
     yarn distribute-funds:dry-run
     ```

-8. Transfer the reported funds from my Phantom wallet to the _main_ wallets using [Jumper Bridge](https://jumper.exchange/?fromChain=1&fromToken=0xdAC17F958D2ee523a2206206994597C13D831ec7&toChain=1151111081099710&toToken=11111111111111111111111111111111).
+9. Transfer the reported USD funds from _my EVM_ wallet to the _main SVM_ wallets using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=ETHEREUM&chainOut=SOLANA&token=USDT).

+10. Swap these USD funds to SOL for each _main SVM_ wallet.

-9. Run this command again to make sure that all the _main_ wallets have sufficient balances:
+11. Run this command again to make sure that all the _main_ wallets have sufficient balances:

     ```bash
     yarn distribute-funds:dry-run
     ```

-10. Run these commands to distribute funds to the sniper and trader wallets:
+12. Run these commands to distribute funds to the sniper and trader wallets:

     ```bash
     yarn distribute-funds && yarn get-funds